Table of Contents

-In the 1960s, scientists showed that the agents causing transmissible spongiform encelopathy in sheep, also called scrapie, was highly resistant to ionizing radiation and UV rays.
+In the 1960s, scientists showed that the agent causing transmissible spongiform encephalopathy in sheep, also called scrapie, was highly resistant to ionizing radiation and UV rays.
 It was noted that these two therapies are the ones usually employed to destroy pathogens containing nucleic acids.
 Because of these, several suggestions were made as to what type of particle is causing the disease.
 What the scientists are certain about is that these disease-causing particles are not dependent on nucleic acids.

 Transmissible Spongiform Encephalopathies (TSEs)

 Transmissible spongiform encephalopathies are diseases caused by prions and involve neurodegeneration.
-Most of the time, these diseases are asymptomatic and become fatal when clinical signs already developed.
+Most of the time, these diseases are asymptomatic and become fatal when clinical signs have already developed.

-Transmission of this disease occurs when healthy animals consume tissues containing the disease causing particles of infected animals.
+Transmission of this disease occurs when healthy animals consume tissues containing the disease-causing particles of infected animals.
 Prions cannot be transmitted through casual contact and inhalation.
-They may be transmitted also using contaminated medical instruments.
+They may also be transmitted using contaminated medical instruments.